sal55/langs/Compilers.md

 All compilers have been amateur efforts written by me for personal use, or as an in-house tool to help in my work.
 They were not professional products.
 Yet for quite a few years they were also used to write applications sold commercially.

-Other than when using the NASM backend, and for a period when my own replacement for NASM generating OBJ files, my products never used a conventional linker.
+Other than when using the NASM backend, and for a period when my own replacement for NASM generated OBJ files, my products never used a conventional linker.
 Pre-NASM, I would use my own OBJ format and had a program called a Loader to combine multiple object files into an executable.

 Post-NASM and after the OBJ-generating phase, my own assembler generated EXE files directly.
 The back-end of the assembler was eventually incorporated into the compiler.
 ASM output was then used only during debugging and development.